hs3kim/Natural-Language-Analysis/README.md

 1. Run NL_Analysis.py
 2. Enter path to the txt file containing a list of ticker symbols to analyze, through console input
 3. Enter the time window to scrape news headlines from, through console input
-4. A csv file and a graph will be generated in the results folder
+4. A csv file and a graph will be generated in the outputs folder

 ## Contributing